 Upon lockout of a student from his or her room, or a staff or faculty member from their office, Rivier University Department of Public Safety can be called to gain access to the room.
 For students, the first lockout service is free and every subsequent request for access is $10.

-We recommend you identify your property the following ways:
+We recommend you identify your property in the following ways:

 1. Each item should be engraved with a distinctive number known to you and recorded with the Department of Public Safety.